hyharry/unit_square_cell/sphx_v1/source/Manual on cell_computation.py.rst

 every material components in composite make the total energy complete.

-Then boundary condition is provided with ``_bc_fixed_corner()``, which fix all the corners of the unit cell.
+Then boundary condition is provided with ``_bc_fixed_corner()``, which fixes all the corners of the unit cell.

 ``_fem_formulation_composite`` follows with derivation of the nonlinear problem using powerful functions defined in *FEniCS*, ``derivative()``